 Most bloggers start well.
 They have a lot of enthusiasm, they tweak the design and publish content.
 They put in the time and effort trying to make their blogs successful.
 They have fun and enjoy it.

 But after this honeymoon phase, as the novelty wears off and the harsh reality kicks in, it becomes more difficult to keep finding the time for blogging.
 The blogger loses the motivation and the momentum.
 This results in the blog dying.

 Maybe you can recognize some of the following signs of neglect in your own blogging?

 Time to get your blog back on track

 We all neglect our blogs every now and then.
 Do not feel bad about it.
 Life happens.

 Is blogging something that you believe will get you closer to your goals?
 Do you still want to pursue it?
 You need to change few things to restart your blogging journey and get on the right path.

+We contemplate, choose, promise, but soon enough we forget to act on our plans.
+Consider these things to help you stick to your blogging dream.
 These are the steps you need to kick-start your blog and make that honeymoon phase last forever.

 “Isn’t it nice to think that tomorrow is a new day with no mistakes in it yet?”

 Blogging is not easy and not all blogs become hits.
 Not all the talented writers get an audience.
 Sometimes even the most promising project fails.
 Writing is a difficult path if you want to earn money and make a living.
 Only a few bloggers end up with a successful site.
 Only a few budding writers end up publishing a bestseller.
 Even fewer become popular and rich from doing it.